jeremymadonna/jeremymadonna/README.md

 I'm that data enthusiast who gets genuinely excited about finding patterns others miss.
 With a unique background teaching advanced data science and computer science to postgraduate students, I've mastered the art of making complex technical concepts accessible and actionable.

-Currently pursuing **Business Analytics** at Conestoga College while exploring opportunities to build AI-powered solutions that don't just work—they transform how teams operate.
+Recently completed **Business Analytics** at Conestoga College (August 2024) and now exploring opportunities to build AI-powered solutions that don't just work—they transform how teams operate.

 💡 **Fun Fact:** I taught Data Visualization and Python to postgraduate students before becoming a student again.
 Talk about full circle! 🎓